Check whether you will remain insured in the Netherlands

 You live outside the Netherlands

-If you live outside the Netherlands and you work in the Netherlands as well as in 1 or more other EU countries (for example as a coach driver, lorry driver or on an inland ship), your employer must ask the social security organisation in the country where you live to take a decision on where you are insured.
+If you live outside the Netherlands and you work in the Netherlands as well as in 1 or more other EU countries (for example as a coach driver, lorry driver or on an inland vessel), your employer must ask the social security institution in the country where you live to take a decision on where you are insured.
 If they decide that you are covered by the social insurance schemes of the Netherlands, your employer must send us a written application for an A1 certificate within 2 months.

 You work at least 25% of your working hours in your country of residence